M2Team/NanaZip/ReadMe.md

 If you want to install NanaZip for all users, you can execute the following command in the PowerShell which is run as administrator.

-> PowerShell -NoLogo -NoProfile -NonInteractive -InputFormat None -ExecutionPolicy Bypass Add-AppxProvisionedPackage -Online -PackagePath `The path of the MSIX package` -SkipLicense
+> PowerShell -NoLogo -NoProfile -NonInteractive -InputFormat None -ExecutionPolicy Bypass Add-AppxProvisionedPackage -Online -PackagePath `The path of the MSIX package` -LicensePath `The path of the XML license file`

 You also can execute the following command in the Command Prompt which is run as administrator instead.

-> DISM.exe /Online /Add-ProvisionedAppxPackage /PackagePath:`The path of the MSIX package` /SkipLicense
+> DISM.exe /Online /Add-ProvisionedAppxPackage /PackagePath:`The path of the MSIX package` /LicensePath:`The path of the XML license file`

 For more information, please read documents for [PowerShell](https://learn.microsoft.com/en-us/powershell/module/dism/add-appxprovisionedpackage?view=windowsserver2022-ps) and
 [DISM](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism-app-package--appx-or-appxbundle--servicing-command-line-options?view=windows-11)